Stella0165/zara/README.md

 - Google AI Studio (Prompt design & testing for AI model prototyping)
 - Google Antigravity (Primary development environment)
 - Gemini API (Fraud detection engine)
-- Next.js (Full-stack application: frontend + API routes)
+- Next.js (Frontend + API routes)
+- Firebase Firestore (Database)
-- Firebase (Authentication & Database)
+- Firebase Auth (User authentication)
 - Google Cloud Run (Deployment)

 ---

 ## AI Development Workflow
-The fraud detection logic was first designed and prototyped using **Google AI Studio (Gemini)**.
+The fraud detection logic was first designed and prototyped using Google AI Studio (Gemini).

-The application was then developed and implemented using **Google Antigravity as the main development environment**, following the Build with AI workflow.
+The application was then developed and implemented using Google Antigravity as the main development environment**, following the Build with AI workflow.

 Multiple test cases (Normal, Suspicious, Fraud) were used to validate model behavior and ensure consistency before integration into the full application.